hardchaos/keyway/readme.md

 # Keyway
 ### Persistent environment variables!
-A simple solution to prevent accidentally uploading your api keys to github.
+A simple solution to prevent accidentally uploading your API keys to GitHub.
 Functions similarly to normal environment variables, except the keys and values persist through restarts.

 ```python
 pip install keyway